From Middle age to Second World War

 From March to October you can climb on the tower.
 A great experience for children as well (from 6 years old).
 With the Rotterdam pass you can go for free, otherwise it is only 5€ per person.

-Opening times to climb the tower (from March to October):
+Opening times of the tower (from March to October):

 Rather built a tunnel or a bridge to cross the Maas-delta?
 This question was discussed in the City of Rotterdam in 1936.
 A bridge would have been over 60 meters high to allow the ships enter in the harbour, which would have been a very expensive project.
 Therefore, they decided to build an over 1 kilometer long tunnel for cars and busses, a seperate tunnel for pedestrians and one for bikes and mopeds.
 The workers didn’t even stop during the German occupation and finished the construction in 1942.
 The pedestrian tunnel, the bike tunnel and the car tunnel were opened without any celebrations.
 In 2011, it turned out that the Maastunnel had to be entirely renovated because the cement isn’t impervious anymore.
 This renovation is in process since 2017 and the car traffic can only circulate in one direction.